Sunday, December 1, 2024

 This led to another thread.

 6) On some exceptional Indian women mathematicians: Shakuntala Devi is often described in popular culture as "India's most famous woman mathematician".
 But, what does it mean to do mathematics?
 Is mathematics all about performing massive computations?
 Or is there more to it?
 I wrote a thread here, elaborating upon these questions.
-The thread contains stellar examples of some inspiring Indian women mathematicians who have made a big difference through their research, teaching and mentoring.
+The thread contains examples of some inspiring Indian women mathematicians who have made a big difference through their research, teaching and mentoring.
 The thread was written for India Wants to Know.

 7) The early days of the Journal of the Indian Mathematical Society: While gathering information for a biographical piece on the distinguished number theorist Sarvadaman Chowla, I learnt about a rather surprising "enabler" of mathematical talent in the early 20th century.
 This source nurtured (and in turn, was nurtured by) many, including Ramanujan: The Journal of the Indian Mathematical Society.
 Here's a thread: link.